- Applying to study

 Visa implications due to changes in your studies

-*Note: If you are studying at International College or Sydney City Campus, please contact your support team directly to discuss your circumstances and Reduced Study Load or Leave of Absence Request.
+Note: If you’re studying at the International College or Sydney City Campus, contact your support team directly to discuss your circumstances and Reduced Study Load or Leave of Absence Request .

 - International College Students contact – firstname.lastname@example.org